 - Atop the cathedral is Brunelleschi’s Dome, completed in 1436. that was the largest in the world until the construction of Saint Peter’s Basilica in Vatican City.
 Visitors can climb the 463 steps up to the Dome for an inside look at the Dome and great views of the city.
-Avoid the long entrance line by taking a guided tour such as the Florence Cathedral Express Guided Tour or Duomo Cathedral Fast Track Entrance with guided tour of the Dome, or buying a combo ticket (see tips below).
+Avoid the long entrance line by taking a guided tour such as Florence Cathedral Express Guided Tour or the Duomo Fast Track Entrance with guided tour of the Dome.
+Or buy a combo ticket (see tips below) to skip the line.

 - Next to the cathedral is the 14th century campanile or bell tower, often called Giotto’s Bell Tower, although Giotto was only responsible for the first level.
 Inside are statues and works of art.
 The tower has seven bells, the oldest and biggest (with a diameter of 2 meters) dating from 1705.
 The bell tower’s terrace is another place for fabulous views, with only 414 steps to climb.